CommWebTeam/gen_dw_format/dreamweaver_paste_formatter/README.md

         - Example 2: replaces the string "&lt;td width="97" rowspan="1" colspan = "1">table 1,2&lt;/td>" with "&lt;td rowspan="1" colspan = "1">table 1,2&lt;/td>".
         - checked by default
         - this should be unchecked if the input document is already WET formatted, as the attributes may have been manually inserted.

-- Fix spacing issues surrounding punctuation:
-    - replaces common punctuation/spacing misformattings:
-        - " ." and ".." with "."
-        - " ," and ",," with ","
-        - " ;" and ";;" with ";"
-        - ": :" and "::" with ":"
-        - checked by default

 - Translate structure for French documents:
     - translates internal links to French by searching for /Eng/ and replacing with /Fra/, and translates the English WET footnote structure created by the earlier footnote check to French.